Autonomous-Drone-Racing-Lab/Efficient-Path-Planner/README.md

 To use this code, relevant other packages must be installed before.
 Below you will find a list of instructions

 **Install Submodules**
-One external dependencies must be added to this codebase in the form of Git Submodules.
-Pybind11 for creating the pyhon bindings.
-(Tqo other external dependencies for path planning a provided within this repository and the external folder)
+One external dependency (Pybind11) must be added to this codebase in the form of a Git Submodule.
+(The other external dependencies for path planning are already provided within this repository).
+To install the submodule run
 ```
 git submodule init
 git submodule update --remote